crewAIInc/crewAI/docs/core-concepts/Cli.md

 ## Installation

-To use the CrewAI CLI, make sure you have CrewAI & Poetry installed:
+To use the CrewAI CLI, make sure you have CrewAI installed:

 ```
-pip install crewai poetry
+pip install crewai
 ```

 ## Basic Usage